BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/isengard.md

 **WARGEAR**

-- Beaks and claws
+- Beaks and Claws

 **SPECIAL RULES**

-- Fly
+- [Fly]

 - **Keen Sight** `PASSIVE`

-Enemy models within 12" of Crebain do not gain the benefit of the Stalk Unseen special rule.
+Enemy models within 12" of Crebain do not gain the benefit of the [Stalk Unseen] special rule.

 - **Cloud of Birds** `PASSIVE`